 How safe is this product?

-- Unclear whether this product supports interactions between trusted users and/or students.
+- Unclear whether this product supports interactions between trusted users.

 - Users can interact with untrusted users, including strangers and/or adults.